-- to identify significant and recent applications in the field and analyse the suitability of medium and high-resolution SAR data through the satellite-based PSI monitoring technique; - to identify relevant studies based on the integration of data obtained by the PSI technique with data collected using GB-NDTs, aimed at improving upon the interpretation phase.
+- to identify significant and recent applications in the field and analyse the suitability of medium- and high-resolution SAR data through the satellite-based PSI monitoring technique; - to identify relevant studies based on the integration of data obtained by the PSI technique with data collected using GB-NDTs, aimed at improving upon the interpretation phase.

-5. Satellite Remote Sensing Techniques for Infrastructure Monitoring the signal phase variation between images acquired on same sections at different times.
+5. Satellite Remote Sensing Techniques for Infrastructure Monitoring

+Use of InSAR techniques allows the detection of displacements along the line of sight (LoS) (i.e., the observation direction) of the SAR sensor, and it consists in the measurement of the signal phase variation between images acquired on the same sections at different times.
 When a vertical displacement occurs on the ground, the distance between the sensor and the ground varies, affecting the phase of the signal back-received by the sensor (Figure 5).